on regional growth and development for Southern Africa's prosperity

-United Nations University World Institute for Development Economics Research (UNU-WIDER) is implementing together with its partners over the period 2017–20 a research programme entitled Southern Africa – Toward Inclusive Economic Development (SA-TIED), with the aim of enhancing economic research, capacity-building, and policy dialogue.
-This request is for research proposals relevant to South Africa’s role in the larger regional economy of southern Africa.
+United Nations University World Institute for Development Economics Research (UNU-WIDER) is implementing, together with its partners over the period 2017–20, a research programme entitled Southern Africa – Toward Inclusive Economic Development (SA-TIED) with the aim of enhancing economic research, capacity-building, and policy dialogue in Southern Africa.
+This request is for research proposals relevant to South Africa’s role in the larger regional economy of Southern Africa.

-UNU-WIDER, the National Treasury of the Republic of South Africa (NT), and the Department of Trade and Industry (DTI) invite proposals from qualified researchers for high quality economic and/or political economy analysis in any of the five focus areas set out in the Background section.
+UNU-WIDER, the Department of Trade and Industry (the dti), and Trade and Industrial Policy Strategies (TIPS) invite proposals from qualified researchers for high-quality economic and/or political economy analysis in any of the five focus areas set out in the Background section above.
 Key research and policy questions in each of the five focus areas are given in Annex A to this request for research proposals (RFRP).

 The objectives of this RFRP are to:

 - Provide an opportunity for researchers to conduct policy-relevant research on topics of relevance to South Africa’s role in the larger Southern African regional economy.

 - Facilitate policy dialogue through engaging with researchers on policy-relevant issues and ensuring that the research findings are communicated effectively to stakeholders — including the academic community, policy makers, and civil society via policy summaries and dialogue.

 Proposals from individuals, groups of individuals, as well as non-profit organizations are welcome.
 Researchers can be based in Southern Africa or internationally and can combine researchers from different countries and institutions.
 Special consideration will be given to Southern African research teams that include junior and early-career researchers, as well as researchers from previously disadvantaged groups.